The Church Calendar: A year with Christ

 📚 The Origin of Easter's Date

 Easter's date follows the lunar calendar because Christ died during Passover, which is calculated by lunar months.
 The Council of Nicaea (325 AD) established that Easter would be celebrated on the first Sunday after the first full moon following the spring equinox.
-This ensures that Easter always follows the Jewish Passover while maintaining Sunday as the day of Resurrection.
+This ensures that Easter always follows the Jewish Passover while maintaining Sunday — the Lord's Day, the day of Resurrection — as the proper day of celebration.

 🔍 The Paschal Calculation

 The complexity of calculating Easter reflects the mystery of Christ's death and resurrection.
-By linking Easter to both solar (spring equinox) and lunar (full moon) cycles, the Church acknowledges that Christ's Paschal Mystery encompasses all of creation—He is the light that overcomes darkness, the life that conquers death.
+By linking Easter to both solar (spring equinox) and lunar (full moon) cycles, the Church acknowledges that Christ's Paschal Mystery encompasses all of creation — He is the light that overcomes darkness, the life that conquers death, the fulfillment of both the Jewish lunar calendar and the natural solar order.

 ✝️ Major Moveable Feasts